📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution Processing of sediment samples via smear-slide techniques, identification and categorisation of microfossils based on light microscopy, biostratigraphic assessments in collaboration with Prof. Paul Bown and Dr. Jeremy R. Young (Department of Earth Sciences, University College London).
+PI Contribution Processing of sediment samples via smear-slide techniques, identification and categorisation of microfossils based on light and scanning electron microscopy, biostratigraphic assessments in collaboration with Prof. Paul Bown and Dr. Jeremy R. Young (Department of Earth Sciences, University College London).

 Collaborator Contribution Access to facilities, cutting edge equipment (e.g., light microscope with polarising light, phase contrast) and guidance for the identification and assessment of microfossils.